 | Domain-Specific | FASTA/FASTQ (genomics), PDB (proteins), VCF (variants), and more |

 If Python or R can read it, K-Dense Web can work with it.
-Don't hesitate to upload specialized file formats—just describe what the file contains in your prompt.
+Just describe what the file contains in your prompt.

 Uploaded Data: